[Celebrating Virginia Life Sciences Week: Innovating to Save Lives](https://lunalabs.us/celebrating-virginia-life-sciences-week/)

 powered by bulletin

-When engineers design devices that interface with the human body, they face a fundamental challenge: how do you create something that’s both electronically functional and physically compatible with living tissue?
+When engineers design devices like prosthetic limbs that interface with the human body, they face a fundamental challenge: how do you create something that’s able to send and receive electrical impulses yet is physically compatible with living tissue?

 Peripheral nerves in the human body are soft, flexible structures that bend and move naturally with our daily activities.
-Traditional electrodes, however, are typically rigid, creating a mismatch between the mechanical properties of the device and the biological tissue.
+Traditional electrodes, however, are typically rigid, creating a mismatch between the device and the biological tissue.

 For electrodes to work effectively over time, they need to maintain reliable electrical connections while accommodating the natural movement and flexibility of nerve tissue.
 Until now, achieving both requirements simultaneously has been a significant technical hurdle.